-April 2, 2014 - The 2013 winners are announced.
+April 11-13, 2023 - Nominations are announced.

 The awards are named after George Foster Peabody, a major benefactor of the University of Georgia.

-Award submissions are designated as documentary, entertainment, news, children’s, educational, and public service, but there are no categories for the awards themselves.
+Award submissions are designated as documentary, entertainment, news, children’s, educational and public service, but there are no categories for the awards themselves.

 The entries are from the year before the date of the actual awards.